-The polling rate is how often your mouse will report its position to the computer.
+The polling rate is how often your mouse reports its position to the computer.

-A high polling rate means your mouse is telling your computer where it is more often.
-That’s good, because it means your cursor will be more accurately reflecting your mouse movements.
+A high polling rate means your mouse tells your computer where it is more often.
+That’s good, because it means your cursor reflects your mouse movements more accurately.

-However, a high polling rate also means your computer is having to work harder to understand where you mouse is, because it’s receiving more data per second.
+However, a high polling rate also means your computer has to work harder to understand where you mouse is, because it’s receiving more data per second.

-Most high-end mice cap out at 1,000Hz, which means they’re reporting their position 1,000 times each second.
+Most high-end mice cap out at 1000Hz, which means they reporting their position 1000 times each second.
 Fortunately, companies like Razer and Logitech let you change polling rate on the fly, so you don’t have to settle for the maximum if you’re using a low-end computer.

-It’s generally accepted that it’s hard to tell the difference between 500Hz and 1,000Hz.
-But you’ll definitely notice the difference between 125Hz and 1,000Hz, because the mouse will jutter a little more.
+It’s generally accepted that it’s hard to tell the difference between 500Hz and 1000Hz.
+But you’ll definitely notice the difference between 125Hz and 1000Hz, because the mouse will jitter a little more.
 That’s why polling rate is important but, as with DPI, don’t assume that a higher number is always better.

-For the longest time, it was generally accepted that wireless gaming mice simply weren’t good enough for professional gaming.
+For a long time, it was generally accepted that wireless gaming mice simply weren’t good enough for professional gaming.

-That’s because of latency, or ‘lag’.
+That sentiment was because of latency, or “lag”.
 A wireless connection is generally slower than a wired connection, due to the nature of the medium.
 So if a wired mouse reports to your computer in 1ms, and a wireless mouse reports to your computer in 5ms, it’s obvious that you should choose the wired device.

-As such, it’s not really fair to ward users off wireless mice anymore, at least because of latency anyway.
-In fact, Cloud9’s CounterStrike: Global Offensive team is using the wireless Logitech G900 in tournaments, which speaks to its speed.
+This means it’s no longer really fair to warn users off wireless mice, at least because of latency issues.
+In fact, Cloud9’s CounterStrike: Global Offensive team uses the wireless Logitech G900 in tournaments, which indicates its speed.

 But there are also other things to consider.
 Wireless mice tend to be heavier, due to the onboard battery.
-But then they’re good because you don’t have cables getting in the way.
+However, on the positive side, there are no cables getting in the way.

-Wired mice, on the other hand, will always be low-latency, irrespective of quality.
-They’re also typically lighter, generally cost less than wireless mice, and are more widely available.
+Wired mice will always be low-latency, irrespective of quality.
+They’re also typically lighter than wireless mice, generally cost less, and are more widely available.

-These trade-offs are something you’ll have to make up your own mind on.
+You’ll have to make up your own mind about these trade-offs.

-Gaming mice aren’t just about performance, though, with seemingly every gaming mouse now coming equipped with multi-coloured lighting that can be adjusted to suit the player’s preference.
+Gaming mice aren’t just about performance, there’s an element of style involved with seemingly every gaming mouse now equipped with multicoloured lighting that can be adjusted to suit the player’s preference.